 A nationally recognized attorney, John served as the Associate Attorney General in the United States Department of Justice (1994-1997) before re-joining Mayer Brown, overseeing all aspects of the civil representation of the federal government and the work of the Civil Rights, Antitrust, Tax, and Environmental Divisions, as well as the new "COPS" and Violence Against Women programs and other aspects of implementation of the 1994 Crime Bill.
 Prior to becoming Associate Attorney General, he served as Ambassador and Chief US Negotiator for the Uruguay Round of world trade talks under the General Agreement on Tariffs and Trade (GATT) (1993-1994), which concluded the largest and most comprehensive trade agreement in world history and created the World Trade Organization in April 1994.

 For many years, John has been a leader in a wide range of civic and professional activities in Chicago.
 He served as Transition Co-Chair following Richard M. Daley's 1989 election as Mayor of Chicago and then served, without pay, as Chief of Staff for the first months of the new city administration.
-He served by appointment of Mayor Daley and Illinois Governors James Thompson and Jim Edgar, as Chairman of the Metropolitan Pier and Exposition Authority (1989-1994), where he led the redevelopment of Navy Pier in downtown Chicago.
+He served by appointment of Mayor Daley and Illinois Governors James Thompson and Jim Edgar, as Chairman of the Metropolitan Pier and Exposition Authority (1989-1994), where he led the redevelopment of Navy Pier in downtown Chicago and where he is a Life Trustee of Navy Pier, Inc., the not-for-profit entity to which the Pier was later transferred.
 He served as President of the Chicago Council of Lawyers (1974-1976) and was co-founder and chair (1978-1988) of the Chicago Lawyer newspaper.
-He was also the first chair of the Illinois Guardianship & Advocacy Commission (1980-1982) created under the 1979 comprehensive reform of the Illinois mental health laws in which he played a major role.
-He is an Emeritus Trustee of the Illinois Institute of Technology and served from 1999 to 2009 as Chair of the Board of Overseers of the IIT Chicago-Kent Law School.
-In 1997-1998 he taught constitutional law as a Visiting Scholar at the Northwestern University Law School and starting in the fall of 2014 once again taught a course on structuring large-scale public-private partnerships at Northwestern, the first course in the area at an American law school.
+He was also the first chair of the Illinois Guardianship & Advocacy Commission (1980-1982) created under the 1979 comprehensive reform of the Illinois mental health laws in which he played a major role, and he is Chair of Access Living, Inc., Chicago’s leading organization providing support, services and advocacy for the rights of people with disabilities of all kinds.
+He served as an Emeritus Trustee of the Illinois Institute of Technology and served from 1999 to 2009 as Chair of the Board of Overseers of the IIT Chicago-Kent Law School.
+In 1997-1998 he taught constitutional law as a Visiting Scholar at the Northwestern University Law School and from 2014 to 2018 he taught a course on structuring large-scale public-private partnerships, the first course in the area at an American law school.
 He has been a Trustee of the Chicago Symphony Orchestra since 1978 and served on the search committee (2005-2008) that selected Ricardo Muti as the new Music Director of the orchestra.
+He is Chair of Cedille Records, which records Chicago artists and the works of Chicago composers; and he co-edited “A Portrait in Four Movements: The Chicago Symphony Under Barenboim, Boulez, Haitink and Muti” (published by the University of Chicago Press in 2019).
+He also is an Executive Board member of the Illinois Gun Violence Prevention PAC (G-PAC), Illinois’ leading gun control advocacy organization.

 Harvard College, BA, magna cum laude